 Choose a Strong Children’s Church Curriculum

 Ministering to a small group can be challenging in that there are fewer children to participate in discussions.
-Therefore, it is vital to select a strong and comprehensive curriculum that will help engage children and encourage lively discussions.
+Therefore, it is vital to select a strong and comprehensive children's church curriculum that will help engage children and encourage lively discussions.
 At Playlister, Think Orange is one of our top picks for children’s church curriculum plans.
 With specialist plans for different group sizes and ages, you’re sure to find a package that suits your needs.

 Grow is also an excellent option for smaller ministries, as you don’t need a large church network or a huge pool of volunteers and workers to harness the benefits of this curriculum plan.
 Grow prioritizes the smaller church, and is built to be accessible to every church, no matter the size.
 Plus, the basic package is very affordable, making it ideal for smaller ministries that are on a budget but still want access to a substantial curriculum.